 In consultation with one of the Department of History's history-political science advisors, students may take one course in European history addressing a period up through the 18th century, and one course in European history addressing a period from the 18th century forward.

-Students may also enter the major by taking one course in each of two subfields in political science: in American Politics, 200; in Comparative Politics, 236; in International Relations, 209 or 225; in Political Theory, 242, 270, 292, or 298.
+Students may also enter the major by taking one course in each of two subfields in political science: in United States Politics and Government, 200; in Comparative Politics, 236; in International Relations, 209 or 225; in Political Theory, 242, 270, 292, or 298.
 Students who choose this option should consult an adviser in the Department of Political Science about the sequence of courses most appropriate to the chosen regional concentration.

 Regional concentrations outside the United States must include the second-year or the equivalent in a foreign language appropriate to the area.